Weichwerke-Heidrich-Software/bomnipotent_doc/content/integration/060_open-pgp.en.md

 > If the concept of signing is unfamiliar to you, there's a high-level description [down below](#signatures).

 The earliest version of the standard stems from [1998](https://www.rfc-editor.org/rfc/rfc2440), the latest (at the time of writing) [version 6 / RFC 9580](https://www.rfc-editor.org/rfc/rfc9580) from 2024.
-Another important milestone that will become important in this article is [version 4 / RFC 4880](https://www.rfc-editor.org/rfc/rfc4880) from 2007.
+Another milestone that will become important in this article is [version 4 / RFC 4880](https://www.rfc-editor.org/rfc/rfc4880) from 2007.

 During its lifetime, OpenPGP has been adopted by many people and products, especially in the cybersecurity community, because it is pretty good.
 Also during and before this timespan, several closely related and not so aptly named concepts and products were developed, which can be pretty confusing.